The central hub for teamwork in Office 365

 If you have problems signing in, please report your problem to the staff at HIZ using the ticketing system.

-A number of webinars offering practical tips and advice on using Microsoft Teams and Office 365 are available to teaching staff and university employees.
-The webinars ‘How can Office 365 be used for academic teaching activities?’ and ‘Introduction to Microsoft Teams’ can be accessed via the UdS Office 365 and MS Teams group.
+A number of online courses offering practical tips and advice on using Microsoft Teams and Office 365 are available to teaching staff and university employees.
+The online course ‘How can Office 365 be used for academic teaching activities?’ and ‘Introduction to Microsoft Teams’ can be accessed via the UdS Office 365 and MS Teams group.

 When you start working with Microsoft Teams, you should avoid creating too many teams and should communicate through team channels and chats.